We may earn affiliate commissions for the recommended products. Learn more.

 • iRestore Elite.
 If you’re looking for iRestore’s top-of-the-line product, that title goes to the Elite, a cap that covers the entire scalp.
 While the number of LEDs is the same as in the Professional, the laser count is bumped to a whopping 300.
 Pair that with a power output of 2500mW, and the Elite becomes the most advanced hair-loss solution in their lineup.

 • Illumina masks.
-In addition to the 3 main scalp-covering devices, iRestore’s lineup also includes LED masks for eyes, face, and neck and chest.
+In addition to the 3 main scalp-covering devices, iRestore’s lineup also includes LED masks for eyes, face, neck, and chest.
 These health-focused devices combine infrared, red, and blue light-emitting LEDs, which are claimed to reduce skin roughness, aid collagen production, and even improve complexion.

 • Other products.
 Besides LLLT/PBM devices, iRestore also offers a wide range of skin and hair care products.
 These include biotin gummies, hair growth supplements, hair-thickening shampoo and conditioner, eyelash and eyebrow enhancing serums, anti-aging face serum and eye cream, and more.